oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 an integer or floating point value - how those are specified can take many forms.

-        hexadecimal       beginning with 0x or 0X, followed by [0-F] or [0-f]
+        hexadecimal       Beginning with 0x or 0X, followed by [0-F] or [0-f]
-        octal:            beginning with 0, followed by [0-7] decimal integer   base 10, no decimal
+        octal:            Beginning with 0, followed by [0-7] decimal integer   Base 10, no decimal
-        floating point    base 10, with a decimal.
+        floating point    Base 10, with a decimal.
 This data type supercedes integer, so a floating point value such as 10 or 10.0 are equivalent.
-                          Scientific "e notation" is also accepted... -2.279973153091093e-14. text strings      text appearing in double quotes...`"like this"`
+                          Scientific "e notation" is also accepted... -2.279973153091093e-14. text strings      Text appearing in quotes... "like this" Either single quotes or double quotes are accepted (they must match).

 An integer is legal anywhere a float is required, however the opposite is not true.